linkedin/dagli/documentation/structs.md

     }

 #### Methods on @Structs
-@Structs extent their defining base class; to define a method for a @Struct, just add it to the base class.
+@Structs extend their defining base class; to define a method for a @Struct, just add it to the base class.

 #### Virtual Fields on @Structs
-The `@VirtualField` annotation may be applied to a parameterless method in a @Struct definition class, which will cause Dagli to generate a corresponding inner class on the @Struct (a transformer may be used to obtain the virtual field's value) and otherwise treat it as a read-only field.
+The `@VirtualField` annotation may be applied to a parameterless method in a @Struct definition class, which will cause Dagli to generate a transformer may be used to obtain the virtual field's value as an inner class on the @Struct and otherwise treat it as a read-only field.

 #### `@TrivialPublicConstructor`
 When added to a @Struct definition class with no *non-optional* fields, Dagli will generate a trivial (parameterless) constructor for the generated @Struct, providing an alternative to using the builder.